 NOTE: If the insurance company is not notified of the horse's international travels in advance of the trip (and has the opportunity to review the extension), your insurance policy will be considered void.
 Also, a request for an international extension of coverage may not be approved, depending on the locations and specifics of your circumstances and coverages.

-Q: Can I get a Medical/Surgical type of coverage on horses of a lower values, such as $7,500 or lower?
-Also, can I get Major Medical, Veterinary Services, Medical Assistance, and/or Surgical Expenses Only coverages by themselves?
+Q: Can I get a Medical/Surgical type of coverage on horses with lower values, such as $7,500 or lower?
+Also, can I get Medical and/or Surgical coverages by themselves?

 A: We do work with companies that will offer Major Medical, Veterinary Services and Medical Assistance (insurance companies have different names for these similar types of endorsements) coverage policy limits ranging from $5,000 to $15,000 on horses with insured values as low as $1,000 (providing the horse otherwise meets the company's underwriting critera), which is unusual in today's market.
 That being said, these coverages are only available as endorsements added on to a Full Horse Mortality insurance policy.
 For those horses not eligible for these coverages, some insurance companies may offer more restrictive coverages.
 Contact an agent for more details.

 Q: Do I need to have my veterinarian examine my horse before I can start a policy?